-The Change in Control Plan provides that, unless outstanding equity awards are substituted, assumed, or continued by the successor to the Company, such awards will become fully vested, settled and paid upon the occurrence of a change in control (with any outstanding performance-based awards being vested, settled and paid at a partial or full level based on the actual attainment of performance goals or, if not determinable, on a pro rata basis based on the assumed attainment of the target performance goals).
+The Change in Control Plan provides that, unless outstanding equity awards are substituted, assumed, or continued by the successor to the Company with awards that have an equivalent (or greater) intrinsic value compared to the outstanding awards, such awards will become fully vested, settled and paid upon the occurrence of a change in control (with any outstanding performance-based awards being vested, settled and paid at a partial or full level based on the actual attainment of performance goals or, if not determinable, on a pro rata basis based on the assumed attainment of the target performance goals).
 If the equity awards are replaced by the successor company and the Named Executive Officer is terminated within 24 months of the change in control, he or she shall become vested as of the termination date in any unvested equity awards.

 If amounts payable to a Named Executive Officer under the Change in Control Plan (or pursuant to any other arrangement or agreement with the Company) exceed the amount allowed under section 280G of the IRC and would be subject to the excise tax imposed by section 4999 of the IRC, then, prior to the making of any payments to a Named Executive Officer, the Change in Control Plan provides that a best-net calculation will be made comparing (i) the before income tax net benefit to the Named Executive Officer of the payments after payment of the excise tax to (ii) the before income tax net benefit to the Named Executive Officer if the payments are reduced to the extent necessary to avoid being subject to the excise tax (the "Best Net Calculation").
-If the amount calculated under (ii) is less than the amount calculated under (iii) in the preceding sentence, then the payments will be reduced to the extent necessary to avoid being subject to the excise tax.
+If the amount calculated under (i) is less than the amount calculated under (ii) in the preceding sentence, then the payments will be reduced to the extent necessary to avoid being subject to the excise tax.

-Restrictive Covenants: Clawback
+Restrictive Covenants; Clawback